fennifith/fennifith.github.io/_posts/2020-01-24-Ethics-of-AI.md

   - papers
 ---

-The field of "artificial intelligence" is gaining increasingly noticeable relevance in the software industry.
+<span class="text__attention">The field of "artificial intelligence"</span> is
+gaining increasingly noticeable relevance in the software industry.
 Frequently used in headlines and marketing, "AI" is widely regarded as an inaccurate buzzword, especially due to the many abstract and vague arguments derived from its prevalence in science fiction.
 The cultural definition is often confused with its technical meaning: "a system's ability to correctly interpret external data, to learn from such data, and to use those learnings to achieve specific goals and tasks through flexible adaptation" [(5)](#Kaplan).
 Meanwhile, the seemingly invasive approach of this technology to take over more parts of human life has brought many ethical concerns to light.
 Critics argue that the spread of artificial intelligence poses risks to human dignity, accountability, transparency, and algorithmic bias.
 As this technology spreads, it is important to ensure that its decisions can be justified when being applied to the large scales afforded by modern computing.

 The main defining feature in what is recognized as "artificial intelligence" is how it makes decisions.
 Most traditional computer programs, regardless of scale,